susiecoleman/robot-motivator/README.md

 ### Environment Variables

 This project requires environment variables.
 Run `firebase functions:config:get > .runtimeconfig.json` in the `functions` directory to run the function locally.

+The environment variables are:
+`robotmotivator.databaseurl`

+The project also requires a file called `robot-motivator-firebase-admin.json` in the root of the project which contains the service account key required to interact with a realtime database as an [admin](https://firebase.google.com/docs/database/admin/start).